Time Zone: +5.45 hours. No daylight savings time in 2008.

 Patan Hospital is the third largest hospital in the Kathmandu Valley.
 It provides care to the indigenous population of this country, often at no charge.
 Foreigners should be aware that the care and the facilities are not on par with western expectations.
 The hospital is located 20 minutes by car from the airport, local tourist spots, and major hotels.
 Recent developments include an orthopedics ward, ICU, computerization of the pharmacy, and a private ward to increase charity funds.
 Patan also serves as a teaching hospital for a three year nursing school operated by UNM, as well as post graduate residence programs in three medical specialties.

 Medical care for travelers is available at the Patan Private Clinic (Tel: 5522278, 5522266), which is affiliated with Patan Hospital.

-• Bir Hospital (300 beds); general medical and surgical facility; blood bank.
+• Bir Hospital (300 beds); general medical and surgical facility.
 Bir Hospital is the oldest government hospital in Nepal that has been providing service to the poor people from across the country since its establishment.
 It has also provides post-graduate training to medical, surgical and other specialists.

 AIDS/HIV: When HIV is transmitted through unprotected sex in Asia, it’s often during paid sex.
 More people in Asia engage in sex work (either as a client or a worker), than any other type of behavior that can carry a high risk of HIV infection.
 In South and South East Asian countries outside India, it’s thought that sex workers and their clients accounted for almost half of people living with HIV in 2007.